clarus/coq-blog/posts/2019-07-25 Continuous testing for Coq projects.md

 Testing that a&nbsp;[Coq](https://coq.inria.fr/) project works with different&nbsp;Coq versions may be time consuming.
 This is necessary to deliver with confidence new project releases.&nbsp;[Travis&nbsp;CI](https://travis-ci.com/) is a service to run tests on&nbsp;[GitHub](https://github.com/) projects and is free for open-source code.
 We show a setup to run automated testing with&nbsp;Travis&nbsp;CI using pre-compiled&nbsp;Coq instances and [opam](https://opam.ocaml.org/).
-Thanks to that setup we can automatically and quickly check new pull-requests and commits.
+Thanks to that setup, we can automatically and quickly check new pull-requests and commits.

 This configuration is directly inspired by the [CI setup](https://github.com/coq-community/docker-coq/wiki/CI-setup) documentation written by [Erik Martin-Dorel](https://github.com/erikmd).